hluk/CopyQ/docs/scripting-api.rst

    Sets current tab for the script.

-   E.g. following script selects third item (index is 2) from tab "Notes".
+   E.g. following script selects third item (index is 2) from tab "Notes":

    .. code-block:: js